bdeployteam/bdeploy/doc/retypeuser/power/troubleshooting.md

 !!!warning Warning
 The binaries (`bin`, `lib`, ...) are *separate* from the data directory (`hive`, `storage`).
 This is important as updates to BDeploy *change* the contents of the binaries.
-This could potentially interfere with the data directory if it would reside within the same directory!
+This could potentially interfere with the data directory if it were to reside within the same directory!
 !!!

 The second part is to check the content of the log directory. `audit.log` will contain a brief sequence of 'modifying' and generally failed operations.
 This means it is a good first place to see things that went wrong at a glance.
 You can use the timestamp found in the `audit.log` to further continue looking for detailed information in `server.log`.

-Generally `server.log` will contain exceptions and stack traces for issues that occured.
+Generally, `server.log` will contain exceptions and stack traces for issues that occurred.
 In case you are reporting an issue to the BDeploy Team, please make sure to attach both `audit.log` and `server.log` to facilitate troubleshooting on our side.

 ## Issues with the Windows Service

-In case you are having troubles with the windows service installation, e.g. the service does not start, verify:
+In case you are having trouble with the Windows service installation, e.g. the service does not start, verify:

 * ... that the installation follows the example above.
 The binaries in one directory, e.g. C:\BDeploy\bdeploy-win64, and the root/data in a different directory, e.g. C:\BDeploy\root.
-* ... that you specified the full path to the `bdeploy.bat` and the root directory to the service installation bat, e.g. `bdeploy-service-install.bat --master C:\BDeploy\bdeploy-win64\bin\bdeploy.bat C:\BDeploy\root` - using the example paths from above.
+* ... that you specified the full path to `bdeploy.bat` and the root directory to the service installation bat, e.g. `bdeploy-service-install.bat --master C:\BDeploy\bdeploy-win64\bin\bdeploy.bat C:\BDeploy\root` - using the example paths from above.

-You can use the `bdeploy-service-uninstall.bat --master` command to remove the existing service registration, and redo the registration with the above command in case you have doubts.
+You can use the `bdeploy-service-uninstall.bat --master` command to remove the existing service registration and redo the registration with the above command in case you have doubts.

 ## Connection to `MANAGED`

 Sometimes it is hard to wrap your head around how the network between `CENTRAL` and `MANAGED` servers works.
-Connecting a `MANAGED` to a `CENTRAL` server involves dropping the server information card on the `CENTRAL` server, which will prefill all the input fields with values (URL, Port) *as known by the `MANAGED`*.
+Connecting a `MANAGED` to a `CENTRAL` server involves dropping the server information card on the `CENTRAL` server, which will fill all the input fields with values (URL, Port) *as known by the `MANAGED`*.
 This can differ vastly from how the `CENTRAL` server *reaches* the `MANAGED`.

-Thus, when connecting a `MANAGED` server make sure to **change** the prefilled values so they reflect how the `CENTRAL` server will actually be able to reach the `MANAGED` server.
-This may include using IP addresses, depending on the setup even *different* IP addresses from what the server has if there are VPNs and NATs in place.
+Thus, when connecting a `MANAGED` server make sure to **change** the values so they reflect how the `CENTRAL` server will actually be able to reach the `MANAGED` server.
+This may include using IP addresses - depending on the setup even *different* IP addresses from what the server has if there are VPNs and NATs in place.

-A good indicator whether the connection will be fine is if you can ping the target server *from* the `CENTRAL` directly (via CLI, not BDeploy).
+A good indicator whether the connection will be fine is if you can ping the target server *from* the `CENTRAL` directly (via a CLI, not BDeploy).

 ## Corrupted Installations